ORESoftware/hb.xyz/readme.md

 ##  hb.xyz

-Choices
+Steps

 1. generate a new ssh key
 2. pick a server to upload it to
-3. pick an image to deploy
+3. pick an image to deploy as container on server

-Steps taken:
+4. ssh into docker container, using provided command

+Work done for this repo:

 1. install docker on ubuntu machine
 2. run pytorch container on machine
 3. on ubuntu remote - install nodejs
 4. on ubuntu remote - install typescript
-5. on ubuntu remote - git clone server from github
+5. on ubuntu remote - git clone project from github
 3. start a docker container with uuid abc, and then echo to user
 4. `docker run -ti --entrypoint bash pytorch/pytorch:latest`
+5. Create CLI tool to interact with remote